-By finding ways to coordinate your sales approach with your buyer’s unique journey.
+By finding ways to coordinate your selling strategy with your buyer’s unique journey.
 If you keep each customer’s needs at the center of every interaction, you can ensure alignment at all critical touchpoints.
 This will enable you to evolve from a mere vendor or supplier into your buyer’s go-to partner and trusted advisor—which will help you both find the solutions you’ve been searching for.

 Contact us to learn more about how Miller Heiman Group can help.